Newborn Baby Tests and Care

 Methylmalonic acidemias (CblA,B and MUT)

 Congenital adrenal hyperplasia (CAH)

 Congenital hypothyroidism (CH)

 Learn more about newborn screening tests.

-APGAR Tests for newborns – A quick test performed at 1 and 5 minutes after birth.
-The 1-minute score determines how well the baby tolerated the birthing process.
-The 5-minute score assesses how well the newborn is adapting to the new environment.
-The rating is based on a total score of 1 to 10, with 10 suggesting the healthiest infant in the categories of breathing effort, heart rate, muscle tone, grimace response and skin color.
+APGAR tests for newborns – A quick test performed at one and five minutes after birth.
+The one minute score determines how well the baby tolerated the birthing process.
+The five minute score assesses how well the newborn is adapting to the new environment.
+The rating is based on a total score of one to 10, with 10 suggesting the healthiest infant in the categories of breathing effort, heart rate, muscle tone, grimace response and skin color.

-Hepatitis B Vaccine – The hepatitis B vaccine is given to children as a series of three injections, with the first given to infants before leaving the hospital, the second between 1 and 2 months of age and the third at 6 months of age.
+Hepatitis B vaccine – The hepatitis B vaccine is given to children as a series of three injections, with the first given to infants before leaving the hospital, the second between one and two months of age and the third at sixth months of age.